 Additionally, cPanel provides you with the option to refresh the list of visits by using the refresh button located right next to the cog-like button.

 Now that you know how to operate with the table of visits, there is one small feature that cPanel also provides you with.
 The URL of each visit can be clicked.
 Clicking the URL will redirect you to the page accessed by the visitor allowing you to easily see any page on your website.

 Another great feature of the visits table is the option to search the entries for a specific page.

 Being able to review what is accessed on your website and by whom it is accessed is a very powerful method of analyzing the web traffic on your websites.
-This can not only help you identify the popularity of your pages but also security threats if for example a single IP address is performing constantly requests to the login form of your websites which translates in a brute force attack.
+This can not only help you identify the popularity of your pages but also security threats if, for example, a single IP address is performing constant requests to the login form of your websites which translates into a brute force attack.
 In case you are facing any difficulties with the "Visitors" feature, please do not hesitate to contact our Technical Support Crew so they can be able to assist you further on the matter.